-128. In conclusion, there are a number of public benefits associated with this application.
-They include the removal of parking from the west of the stables; improvement to the layout and appearance of the north forecourt; improvements to the environments of ancient trees; improvements to the visitor experience of those visiting Chatsworth and the surrounding parkland and potential improvements to traffic congestion issues in an around Baslow.
-On the other hand there are areas where harm has been identified.
+- 135. In conclusion, there are a number of public benefits associated with this application.
+They include the removal of parking from the west of the stables; improvement to the layout and appearance of the north forecourt; improvements to the environments of very important ancient trees; improvements to the visitor experience of those visiting Chatsworth and the surrounding parkland and potential improvements to traffic congestion issues in an around Baslow.
+On the other hand, there are areas where harm has been identified.
 These include the loss of parts of the grade I park and garden, the loss of 35 trees (including 16 mature oak trees) and an area of woodland and impacts on archaeological features.
-On balance we consider that the benefits would only outweigh the harm if the wider impacts of overflow parking are partly addressed by removing the most harmful parking from beneath the Bastion Wall in order to ensure that visitors can continue to enjoy the important grade I heritage asset within its designed landscape.
-We are satisfied that subject to such a condition the proposals would be in the public interest and would meet the tests for major development set out in the NPPF and adopted development plan policies.
-Consequently the application is recommended for approval.
+On balance, we consider that the benefits would only outweigh the harm if the wider impacts of overflow parking are significantly addressed by removing the most harmful parking from beneath the Bastion Wall in order to ensure that visitors can continue to enjoy the important grade I heritage asset within its designed landscape and wider setting. - 136.
+We have considered whether it would be acceptable for each of the two elements of the scheme to be developed independently from each other, or whether in fact one is reliant on the other.
+We consider that the benefits to local residents of the new access link outweigh the harm identified within the Parkland and so this element of the scheme would be acceptable in its own right.
+The development of the car park is not necessary to make the road link acceptable.
+Likewise, we do not consider that the proposed car park extension is likely to lead to such increases in overall number of visitor to the Estate (provided that parking beneath the Bastion Wall is restricted), that it is essential that the road link goes ahead at the same time.
+The car park element of the scheme can be justified in the planning balance independently of the new access.
+Consequently we do not consider that there needs to be any phasing or other control over the timing of the works.

+137. We are satisfied that subject to such conditions (and the other conditions outlined above) the proposals would be in the public interest and would meet the tests for major development set out in the NPPF and adopted development plan policies.
+The application is recommended for approval.